zver4ok/pan-python/README.txt

 bin/panafapi.py is a command line program for accessing the AutoFocus API and uses the pan.afapi module.

+bin/panlicapi.py is a command line program for accessing the PAN-OS licensing API and uses the pan.licapi module.

 Documentation:

   Rendered reStructuredText from GitHub: